Rats, they can get into most places. As if it isn’t bad enough that they can get into your home, but they also can set

 If you want to know how to prevent rats from getting in your car, then the 6 tips above will help you in your quest.

 It is important to remember that rats like a quiet, secluded spot to set up home.
-Your job is to make it less comfortable and less secure than the rat thinks.
+So your job is to make it less comfortable and less secure than the rat thinks.
 That is a sure way to scare them away, but there will always be more, so look upon it as a constant battle.

 Rats can cause a lot of damage wherever they set up a nest, and your car is no exception.
 As rats have ever-growing teeth, they need to constantly gnaw on things to keep them at a decent length.
 Your car has many things that a rat can chew, including wires, plastic, cloth, and even metal.
 The damage that rats can cause may end up costing you thousands!

 Also, remember that rats will urinate and defecate on pretty much anything!
 Coming into contact may pose health risks for you and anyone else who uses your car regularly.